CyrilCermak/modular_architecture_on_ios/README.md

 ### Core Framework disadvantages

-As everything in our industry also core frameworks are having some downsides.
+As with everything in our industry, core frameworks also have some downsides.
 First and foremost it is yet another framework that must be properly linked within the Application Framework and taken care of.
 In our example project that might be very simple but on big projects the